UCINE/B2BRSM/README.md

 ```
 ## 6-Crontab ⏰

-🧠 <b>What is crontab? </b>It is a background process manager.
+<b>crontab ? </b>It is a background process manager.
 The indicated processes will be executed at the time you specify in the crontab file.

 To have crontab correctly configured we must edit the crontab file with the following command ```sudo crontab-u root-e```.